Class Documentation

 int Mixture::GetMatIndex();

-return the mixture material name, the density rho [g/cm3] and the material index number, respectively.
+return the mixture material physical state, name, density rho [g/cm3] and the material index number, respectively.

 void Mixture::SetDensity(double rho);

-modify the density rho [g/cm3].
-The default density for solids and gases is the density at 1 atmosphere and 20° C. The SetDensity() function is primarily meant to set the density of mixture materials in gaseous state, e.g. Dry Air at 1 atm.
-See the Material Class for more on modifing the density.
+modifies the density rho [g/cm3].
+The default density for solids and gases is the density at 1 atmosphere and 20° C. The SetDensity() method is only meant to set the density of mixture on materials in gaseous state, e.g. Dry Air at 1 atm.
+See the Material Class for more on modifying the density.

 ← Return to Muon Range Library